October 22, 2018

 AGONIZINGLY AMONG THE MISSING

-Appetite for Destruction (1987), Straight Outta the worst parts of Hollywood came the biggest-selling debut album of all time.
+Appetite for Destruction (1987), Straight Outta the worst parts of Hollywood came the biggest-selling debut of all time.
 “Welcome to the Jungle,” indeed.

 Introducing the Hardline According to Terence Trent D’Arby (1987), the most important album since Sgt.
 Pepper, according to Terence Trent D’Arby